 What to know about Alabama's 2016 statewide constitutional amendments

 Alabamians will vote on 14 proposed statewide constitutional amendments on Nov.
 8, 2016.
-Arise recommends a Yes vote on Amendment 4 but takes no position on the other amendments.
+Arise recommends a Yes vote on Amendment 4 and a No vote on Amendment 11 but takes no position on the other amendments.

 Amendment 1: Ensures that no more than three members of the Auburn University Board of Trustees have terms that end in the same year and adds two more members to the board.

-Amendment 2: Prohibits using revenue generated by state parks for purposes other than maintaining state parks, but reduces the distribution of other General Fund revenue to state parks if guest revenues exceed $50 million (annually adjusted for inflation) in a budget year.
+Amendment 2: Prohibits using revenue generated by state parks for purposes other than maintaining state parks, but reduces other revenue to state parks and redistributes it to the General Fund if guest revenues exceed $50 million (annually adjusted for inflation) in a budget year.
 The amendment also allows (but does not require) the state to hire private companies to operate hotels, restaurants and golf courses at certain state parks that are now subject to contracting restrictions related to a bond issue under Amendment 617 to the Alabama Constitution.

 Amendment 3: Allows the Legislature to make the final decision on whether proposed constitutional amendments are voted on locally or statewide.
 That decision would occur in a separate vote after the Legislature votes to pass an amendment.
 If any legislator objected to a local vote on an amendment, it would appear on the statewide ballot.